Visitor Pattern in TableView

 The architecture diagram applying the Visitor Pattern is as follows:

-First, define the Visitor interface, which abstractly declares the types of DataSource that operators can accept:
+First, define the Visitor interface.
+This interface abstracts the types of DataSource that the visitor can accept:

 protocol FeedVisitor {